 Something Arthur said about Hurricane Smith turning him on to the Ink Spots reminded me that I, and I suspect most music fans, started listening to the recent items first.
-But eventually we started looking backwards, discovering the roots of the current tunes.
+But eventually, we started looking backward, discovering the roots of the current tunes.

 I was, and am, a person who reads the liner notes, or sometimes, back in the day, the actual record label, to find who wrote the songs.
 The early Beatles covered Carl Perkins, Little Richard, and early Motown, and that got me listening to the source material, especially Buddy Holly.

 Groups such as Cream, the Rolling Stones, and later Led Zeppelin were covering blues artists, and that directed me back to Koko Taylor, Willie Dixon, Howlin’ Wolf, and the like.